Contact Us for a Free Consultation (213) 542-0979

 What Happens If You Violate a Criminal Protective Order?

-There are a lot of important concerns that people have who violate these criminal protective orders and rightfully so, because I can tell you what's going to happen.
+People who violate these criminal protective orders have many vital concerns, and rightfully so, because I can tell you what will happen.

-If you violate a criminal protective order that's been ordered by a judge, the judges take that very seriously because they basically feel like this person is not listening to what I'm telling them.
+Suppose you violate a criminal protective order that's been ordered by a judge.
+In that case, the judges take that very seriously because they feel this person is not listening to what I'm telling them.

-They might in certain circumstances they can just make it no bail and then you can't get out especially when it comes to a probation violation.
+They might, in certain circumstances, just make it no bail, and then you can't get out, especially when it comes to a probation violation.

 Domestic Violence Probation